Aller (Germany): Flood protection in Celle region

-Negotiability for fish
+Fish Passage and Passability

 In straightening the Aller in the 1960s the slope increased as the shortest route was taken.
 Ledges (Sohlabstürze) were built on the river bed to reduce erosion; these have since been converted to rock ramps (Sohlgleiten) in order to enable water organisms to pass more easily.
 There is no longer a barrier to fish at the weir near Grafhorst—designed to raise the water level during summer droughts—since it has been given a fish ladder.
 The migration of fish is however prevented by weirs near Gifhorn and Müden (Aller) and the locks of the Mittelland Canal near Wolfsburg-Wendschott.
 The Elbe Lateral Canal near Osloß flows freely under the Aller, however.

 Shipping

 History

 Shipping has plied the Aller for hundreds of years.
 It contributed to the economic growth of Brunswick, because the control of river transport fell into the hands of Duke Henry the Lion.
 Metals from the Harz were transported from Brunswick to the North Sea initially down the Oker and then down the Aller and Weser.
 In the 14th century, Celle was the most important grain loading point in the region that is today Lower Saxony.
 Around 1500, the ships on the Aller already had a capacity of about 60 t.
 The section of the Lower Aller between Celle and Verden had a particular high economic significance for shipping.
 Nevertheless, maintenance, repairs and modifications were very expensive.
 Between 1908 and 1918 the Aller was widened to provide permanent navigability between Celle and Verden.
 Four barrages were built, with locks for ships.
 At the beginning of the 20th century, potash salt, that had been extracted near Celle, was transported in large quantities on the Aller.
 Today there are no commercial ships left.